-In March 2022, BMW Group introduced the BMW i3 sedan (you can read our review here) exclusively for the Chinese market.
-Following this launch, the company began developing a global BMW 3 Series Electric.
-The new model aims to compete with the widely popular Tesla Model 3, which has become the go-to sedan for EV enthusiasts worldwide.
+In March 2022, BMW Group introduced the BMW i3 Sedan (you can read our review here) exclusively for China.
+Following this, the company began developing a global BMW 3 Series Electric to compete with the Tesla Model 3, the go-to sedan for EV enthusiasts worldwide.

 Design